leoleovich/clouder/README.md

      -h — hostname for created operating system.
 By default is localhost

 ###RESULT
-     file with one of supported output format in current directory.
+     Custom format image with any size, fs or type of OS version, configured by yourself

 ###LOGS
      /var/log/clouder/*.log